 Instructions

 - Cook the bacon in a skillet over medium heat until brown and crisp.
-(Note 1) Transfer to a paper towel-lined plate to drain.
-Chop or crumble into small pieces.
+Transfer to a paper towel-lined plate to drain.
+Chop into small pieces.8 slices bacon

 - In a mixing bowl, combine the sour cream, mayonnaise, horseradish, Worcestershire sauce, and pepper.
 Stir to combine.
-Fold in chopped bacon, reserving some for topping.
+Fold in chopped bacon, reserving some for topping.1 ½ cups sour cream, ½ cup mayonnaise, 4 tablespoons prepared horseradish, ½ teaspoon Worcestershire sauce, ⅛ teaspoon white or black pepper

-- Refrigerate 2-4 hours to allow the flavors to blend.
-Garnish with reserved bacon and chopped scallions or chives.
+- Refrigerate for 2-4 hours to allow the flavors to blend.
+Garnish with reserved bacon and chopped chives or scallions.

 Notes

 - Cut the bacon into 1-inch pieces before cooking.
-The bacon will cook faster and be easier to chop into small pieces.
+The bacon will cook faster and more evenly.

 - This recipe yields 3 cups.